-All necessary programs, tables and pallet files must be selected in the Program Run, Single Block and Program Run, Full Sequence operating modes (status M).
+All necessary programs, tables and pallet files must be selected in a program run mode of operation (status M).

 If the program contains a programmed interruption before the startup block, the block scan is interrupted.
 Press the machine START button to continue the block scan.